laravel/vite-plugin/UPGRADE.md

 ### Optional: Expose Vite port when using Laravel Sail

-If you are using Laravel Sail, you need to add a binding in your `docker-compose.yml` file for your `VITE_PORT`.
+If you would like to run the `npm run dev` command in a Laravel Sail container, you will need to publish a port in your `docker-compose.yml` file:

 ```diff
 ports: